lionelmace/vpc-on-classic-vsi/vsi_is_profiles.md

 | bc1-62x248 | 62 | 248 | 16 |
 {: caption="Table 2.
 Virtual server balanced profile options" caption-side="top"}

 All supported operating systems (such as CentOS, Debian, Red Hat Enterprise Linux, Ubuntu, and Windows) are available with this offering.
-For information about storage, see [Storage notes for profiles](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles#storage-notes-for-profiles).
-For information about network performance, see [Network performance notes for profiles](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles#network-perf-notes-for-profiles).
+For more information about storage, see [Storage notes for profiles](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles#storage-notes-for-profiles).
+For more information about network performance, see [Network performance notes for profiles](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles#network-perf-notes-for-profiles).

 ## Compute